faveKandie/Cee_Python/README.md

 # Cee_Python
-The projects can be found by clicking the master branch Move to the master branch please.
+The projects can be found by clicking the master branch.
+Move to the master branch please.